1 / 10

-Still, if you want a fully electrified driving experience, then the plug-in xDrive 45e is one of the best of its type.
+Still, if you want a fully electrified driving experience, then the plug-in BMW X5 xDrive 45e is one of the best hybrid cars going.
 With a fully charged battery, it can travel over 50 miles on electric power alone, up to 83mph, so it gives you more opportunities for zero-emissions driving than either the XC90 T8 or Range Rover Sport P400e will.

 It's no slouch either, with a combined output of nearly 400PS it feels every bit as fast as the xDrive 40i petrol.
 The only place you pay a penalty for its advanced drivetrain is in the corners, where is feels heavier and less nimble than the standard models.
 It's still surprisingly easy to hustle down a twisty road, but rolls about more.

-Equipped with a conventional engine, the X5 is magnificent to drive.
-Every model gets four-wheel drive and (with the exception of the M50i and M50d models, where it's optional) cushioned air suspension that's incredibly comfortable.
+Equipped with a conventional engine, the BMW X5 is impressive to drive.
+Every model gets four-wheel drive and (with the exception of the hotter M50i and M50d models, where it's optional) cushioned air suspension that's incredibly comfortable.
 It can switch between smooth, supple motorway cruiser and sharp handling B-road hustler at the press of a button.
 It's not quite a 5 Series in that department, but for something so tall and heavy it's a great achievement.